geco-bern/.github/profile/README.md

 - [forest drought forecasting](https://github.com/geco-bern/forest_drought_forecasting) - leveraging minicubes to forecast forest drought events
 - [vegetation drought response forecasting](https://github.com/geco-bern/satellite_image_forecasting) - forecasting the response of drought events on vegeation using ConvLSTM models

-## Courses 🧑‍🎓
+## Teaching Material, Tutorials, and Workflows 📚

 - [Land in the Earth System](https://geco-bern.github.io/les/) - introducing global patterns, processes, and underlying principles for how climate shapes the terrestrial biosphere and how land feeds back to Earth system dynamics.
-- [Applied Geodata Science I](https://geco-bern.github.io/agds1_course/) - an introduction to applied geodata science
-- [Applied Geodata Science II](https://geco-bern.github.io/agds2_course/) - an overview of real-world geodata science applications
-- [Applied Geodata Science Proseminar](https://geco-bern.github.io/agds_proseminar/) - an introduction to start your own applied geodata science project

-## Teaching Material, Tutorials, and Workflows 📚

 - [Applied Geodata Science](https://geco-bern.github.io/agds/) - an introduction to data science in R
 - [A handful of Pixels](https://geco-bern.github.io/handfull_of_pixels/) - an introduction into geocomputation in R
 - [R project template](https://github.com/geco-bern/R_proj_template) - a basic R template to populate project directories